A census of quiescent galaxies across $0.5 < z < 8$ with JWST/MIRI: Mass-dependent number density evolution of quiescent galaxies in the early Universe: Data and SED fitting method

 \subsection{Data}

 In this study, we utilize the Public Release Imaging for Extragalactic Research (PRIMER, GO 1837, PI: James Dunlop), one of the largest and deepest surveys that provides JWST/NIRCam and MIRI imaging.
 The survey spans ten passbands: NIRCam F090W, F115W, F150W, F200W, F277W, F356W, F444W and F410M, plus MIRI F770W and F1800W.
-The imaging reaches ultra-deep depths (e.g., $\sim 29.7$ mag in F277W and $\sim 25.5$ mag in F770W).
-We also incorporate available imaging observations within the PRIMER fields from other programs; detailed information about the imaging data can be found in \cite{wang_true_2025} (hereafter W25).
+The imaging reaches deep depths (e.g., $3\sigma$ detection limit at a 0.2" fixed aperture is $\sim 29.7$ mag in F277W and $\sim 26.5$ mag in F770W).
+We also incorporated available imaging observations from other programs within the PRIMER fields; the details are identical to those reported in \cite{wang_true_2025} (hereafter W25).
 This compilation is among the most comprehensive datasets using MIRI to date, providing a strong balance between field of view and multi-band coverage.
 Most galaxies in our dataset have photometric measurements in more than 30 bands, and the effective MIRI-covered area is 323.0 $\mathrm{arcmin}^2$.
 To mitigate contamination from Little Red Dots (LRDs; see Section~\ref{subsec:LRD contam}), we restrict the analysis to sources simultaneously covered by F115W, F150W, F200W, F277W, F356W, F444W, and F770W, resulting in a working area of 227 $\mathrm{arcmin}^2$.